Most Popular Cryptocurrencies

 Ethereum is a decentralized platform that runs smart contracts.
 These are applications that can be built on top of Ethereum’s blockchain.
 These contracts are programs that run exactly as programmed without any possibility of fraud or third-party interference.

 Smart contracts allow for a wide range of possibilities, from games to financial applications.
-Ethereum was the blockchain birthplace of NFTs.
+Ethereum was the first blockchain to host widespread adoption and innovation of NFTs due to its robust smart contract functionality (ERC-721 standard).
 Through smart contracts, NFTs could be created, sold, and programmed in a variety of interesting ways to enable artists to get royalties or NFTs to have unique utilities.
 These utilities are what make it possible for gamers to buy outfits and tools with Ether and use them in the game.

 3. Tether (USDT)